avenantino/avenantino/README.md

 ## Hi there 👋

+Currently studying INFORMATICA (Computer Science) at the University of Pisa

 <!--
 **avenantino/avenantino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.